-I just remembered that.
-I think I’ll leave you now, beautiful tree.
-Upon near perfect reflection, I would not say that I like you much at all, anymore.
+I think I’ll leave you now, tree.
+I don’t feel quite like myself.
+Upon near perfect reflection, I would not say that I like you very much at all.

 To keep up to date with all the latest news enter your email below.